VivianaSiveroni/VivianaSiveroni.github.io/README.md

 ### Feature Digitisation and Layer Symbology
 This map shows features from an excavation in Peru.
-Most features were directly mapped in the field using a GPS/Total Station, the data was stored in a data collector and then transferred to Autocad.
+Most features were directly mapped in the field using a GPS/Total Station, the data was stored in a data collector and then transferred to a CAD programme.
 Others were digitised from ortho-mosaics produced in the field.
 Later, features were imported into ArcGIS.
 In addition, some small features were produced by digitising paper drawings and images that were georeferenced using ground points.

 ![image alt](images/Ch4_Cluster4_Middle_Map12_mod.jpg?raw=true)